helmwave/docs/docs/yaml.md

 ### delimiter_left, delimiter_right

-You can change delimiter that helmwave uses to render values.
+You can change the delimiter that helmwave uses to render values.

 [example](../examples/values-delimiter-flags/)

 ### render

-Allows to disable templating values at all.
+Allows disabling templating values at all.

 [example](../examples/values-render-flag)